Friday, January 20 - Saturday, January 21, 2023

 “The Craft” owes more than a bit to the 1989 indie “Heathers,” a satire that also revolved around the terror spread by four high school bitch-queens.
 The movie depicts, often quite sharply and humorously, the adventures of tough girls who know they’ll never fit in but are nonetheless determined not to let their peers back them into a corner.
 Early episodes in which the girls probe the dark corners of their minds, as they embark on a journey that takes them from passivity to intoxicating empowerment, are cleverly scripted and sharply acted.
 The revenge that Sarah and her cohorts take upon obnoxiously insensitive guys like cocky football jock Chris (Skeet Ulrich) are singularly biting.” – Variety (1996)

-Screening as part of our summer Weekend Classics series, Too Cool for School.
+Previously screened as part of our summer Weekend Classics series, Too Cool for School.

 - Year 1996